bicbioeng/DeepSeqDock/README.md

 For normalization, it is possible to choose one or more of ten options (separated by spaces): all, none, LS, TPM, QT, RLE, VST, GeVST, TMM, GeTMM.
 Where LS is library scale, TPM is transcript per kilobase million, QT is quantile, RLE is relative log expression, TMM is trimmed mean of M values, GeTMM is gene length corrected trimmed mean of M values, VST is variance stabilizing transformation, and GeVST is gene length corrected variance stabilized transformation.
 The default value is QT.

 If chosing one of TPM, GeVST, or GeTMM, a csv file with the gene transcript length may be provided for the -g, --gene_length argument, otherwise, the default file will be used and features that are not mapped will be excluded.
+In this case, only the HGNC official gene symbol may be used to denote features.
+Other feature IDs will not map well to the gene length file.

 For scaling, it is possible to chose one of four options: all, none, Global, Feature.
 All scaling options except none are min-max scaling.
 The global or feature refers to whether the minimum and maximum values are defined by gene features (Feature) or across the dataset (Global).
 The default value is Feature.